 User name (optional): <The user name you have registered on the VPN server>

 Password (optional): <The password for your account on the VPN server>

 Enable the Remember my sign-in info option by clicking on the empty checkbox beside it and checking it.

 Click on Save.

-If you want to enable the VPN connection you have created and connect to the VPN server ever more quickly, simply click on the WiFi or Ethernet icon in your System tray and, from the list of all available connections, click on the VPN connection you would like to enable and click on Connect.
+To enable the VPN connection you created and connect to the VPN server quicker, click on the WiFi or Ethernet icon in your System tray.
+From the list of available connections, select the VPN connection you want to enable and click ‘Connect’.